 Any business in the sectors listed above will be charged CCL at the main rate on electricity, gas and solid fuel (e.g. coal, coke, lignite or petroleum coke) use.
 The CCL main rates are listed on your business gas or electricity bill.

-Businesses exempt from paying main CCL rates include charities engaged in non-commercial activities, and businesses that consume a small amount of energy.
+Businesses exempt from paying main CCL rates include charities engaged in non-commercial activities, and businesses that consume energy below the de minimis limit.

 Lower CPS rates of CCL encourage businesses to generate their own electricity using low-carbon technologies.
 Businesses that generate their own electricity may be eligible to pay the reduced CPS rates on CCL.

-Business energy providers are responsible for charging the appropriate CCL, as they supply the taxable commodities.
-Once the energy provider has collected the CCL charge, it is passed on to HM Revenue & Customs.
+Business energy supplier are responsible for charging the appropriate CCL, as they supply the taxable commodities.
+Once the energy supplier has collected the CCL charge, it is passed on to HM Revenue & Customs.
 If you’re a Gazprom Energy business customer, the CCL rate and charge will be displayed as separate items on your monthly gas or electricity invoice.

 For the latest CCL rates per kilowatt hour on natural gas and electricity, please refer to the table below.